-Rinse one whole chicken, inside and out and then pat dry.
-Brown the chicken on all sides in a couple of tablespoons of oil on Sauté.
-Add 4 whole cloves garlic, 2 star anise, 1 cinnamon stick, 2 inches of ginger sliced, ½ cup soy sauce, ½ cup brown sugar and 4 cups water.
+Rinse one whole chicken, inside and out, and then pat dry.
+Set Instant Pot to “Saute.”
+Brown the chicken on all sides in a couple of tablespoons of oil.
+Add 4 whole cloves garlic, 2 star anise, 1 cinnamon stick, 2 inches of ginger sliced, ½ cup soy sauce, ½ cup brown sugar, and 4 cups water.
 Manual, high pressure, 25 minutes.
-Quick release pressure.
+Quick-release pressure.
 Suggestion: Serve with rice and vegetable like broccoli or asparagus.

-Sauté (or simply add to the pot if you’re short on time) about 4 cups vegetables cut to roughly equal-sized chunks together with a drizzle of oil, salt, and pepper.
+Sauté (or simply add to the pot if you’re short on time) about 4 cups fresh vegetables cut to roughly equal-sized chunks together with a drizzle of oil, salt, and pepper.
 Potatoes, carrots, celery, mushrooms, onions, and garlic are all good options.
 Layer about 4 pounds of chicken parts (leg quarters, thighs, breasts—with or without bones—along with more salt and pepper on each layer.
-Add an optional bay leaf or other herbs if you’d like.
+Add a cup of chicken broth plus an optional bay leaf or other herbs if you’d like.